-Nederland began its history as the mill site for silver ore from the rich mines at Caribou (now a ghost town five miles away), and during World War I, for tungsten ore from surrounding mines.
+Nederland began its history as the mill site for silver ore from the rich mines at Caribou (now a ghost town 5 miles away), and during World War I, for tungsten ore from surrounding mines.
 Today it is better known as a stop on the way to outdoor recreation in the nearby Indian Peaks and the James Peak wilderness areas, as well as a center for shopping and dining along the Peak to Peak Scenic Byway.

-It is also a base camp for Eldora Mountain Resort, just five miles away.
-Eldora is great for family skiing, with opportunities for snow boarding, as well as Nordic and alpine skiing.
+It is also a basecamp for Eldora Mountain Resort, just 5 miles away.
+Eldora is great for family skiing, with opportunities for snow boarding, as well as Nordic and snowshoeing.
 Backcountry snowshoeing and cross-country skiing are outstanding during the winter on the hiking trails.

 There are many opportunities for stream and lake fishing, mountain biking and camping, as well as day hikes and driving tours in the area.
 At the end of the day, visitors will find a comfortable motel room and a surprisingly wide variety of fine restaurants.

 To learn about the city’s history, head to the Nederland Area Historical Society's Mining Museum, which shows visitors what life was like for miners and their families at the turn of the century.
-The Nederland Community Library is also an excellent source of local history materials and free Internet access.
+The Nederland Community Library is also an excellent source of local history materials.